julzaza/wildwitchherbs/_posts/2025-01-23-balkan-house-spirits-folklore.md

 ---

-## The House Spirits Themselves — Unnamed, Territorial, and Volatile
+## The House Spirits Themselves — Unnamed, Territorial, and Volatile Forces

 Beyond the house serpent, Balkan folk belief held that **something lived in every dwelling** — whether seen or not.